Set up Cloud Discovery

-Cloud Discovery analyzes your traffic logs against Cloud App Security's cloud app catalog of over 15,000 cloud apps that are ranked and scored based on more than 60 risk factors, to provide you with ongoing visibility into cloud use, Shadow IT, and the risk Shadow IT poses into your organization.
+Cloud Discovery analyzes your traffic logs against Microsoft Cloud App Security's cloud app catalog of over 16,000 cloud apps.
+The apps are ranked and scored based on more than 80 risk factors to provide you with ongoing visibility into cloud use, Shadow IT, and the risk Shadow IT poses into your organization.

 Snapshot and continuous risk assessment reports

-Snapshot reports provide ad-hoc visibility on a set on traffic logs you manually upload from your firewalls and proxies.
+Snapshot reports - Provides ad-hoc visibility on a set on traffic logs you manually upload from your firewalls and proxies.

-Continuous reports analyze all logs that are forwarded from your network using Cloud App Security’s log collector.
+Continuous reports - Analyze all logs that are forwarded from your network using Cloud App Security.
 They provide improved visibility over all data, and automatically identify anomalous use using either the Machine Learning anomaly detection engine or by using custom policies that you define.
+These reports can be created by connecting in the following ways:

 Log process flow: From raw data to risk assessment

-The process of generating a risk assessment consists of the following steps and takes between a few minutes to several hours depending of the amount of data processed.
+The process of generating a risk assessment consists of the following steps.
+The process takes between a few minutes to several hours depending on the amount of data processed.

 Upload – Web traffic logs from your network are uploaded to the portal.